sigstore/sigstore-python/README.md

                         multiple inputs (default: None)

 Extended verification options:
-  --cert-email EMAIL    Deprecated; causes an error.
-Use --cert-identity
-                        instead (default: None)
-  --cert-identity IDENTITY
+  --certificate-chain FILE
+                        Path to a list of CA certificates in PEM format which will be needed when building the certificate chain for the signing certificate; must start with the parent intermediate CA certificate of the signing certificate and end with the root certificate (default: None) --cert-email EMAIL    Deprecated; causes an error.
+Use --cert-identity instead (default: None) --cert-identity IDENTITY